 Behind one of the world’s greatest collections is a duo with a zeal for harmonising philanthropy with sound investment

-“I actually encountered one of your violins before I met you, Jonathan,” says Simon Morris, one of the world’s foremost experts on 18th-century Italian stringed instruments and co-director of the London-based dealer and restorer J & A Beare.
+“I actually encountered one of your violins before I met you, Jonathan,” says Simon Morris, one of the world’s foremost experts on 18th-century Italian stringed instruments and former co-director of the London-based dealer and restorer J & A Beare.
 The violin in question was the ‘Earl Spencer’ Stradivarius, made in 1712, Cremona.
 Its owner is Jonathan Moulds who, until late 2012, was CEO of Merrill lynch International and European president of Bank of America.
 He had loaned it to the young British violinist Nicola Benedetti, for whom, remembers Morris, “it needed adjusting.”
 Beare’s was the obvious place to take it.

 While growing up in Yorkshire (as a sufficiently talented violinist to win an instrumental scholarship to Cambridge), Moulds can recall his mother saying, “We need to go to London to have your violin looked at, so we’ll go to Beare’s.”